Home How-to How to fix iPhone apps freezing after iOS 18 update

 9. Restore factory settings

 I hardly recommend this solution, as it can be daunting.
-However, take it as a last resort if every other trick has failed.
+However, if every other trick has failed, take it as a last resort.
 Also, a factory reset helps fix many apps at once if the freezing is widespread.

 Remember that this action will erase your phone’s local storage files.
-So, you first need to back them up on iCloud or iTunes before going ahead.
+So, before proceeding, you need to back them up on iCloud or iTunes.

 That’s it!

-I believe these solutions should help you fix the frozen apps issue on your iPhone or iPad.
-However, one solution never fits all.
-So, trying a few recommended tricks might yield a better result.
+These solutions should help you fix the frozen apps issue on your iPhone or iPad.
+However, one solution never fits all, so trying a few recommended tricks might yield a better result.

-Did any of these solutions solve the unresponsive apps problem on your iPhone and iPad?
-Let me know what worked for you in the comments section below.
+Did any of these solutions solve the problem of unresponsive apps on your iPhone and iPad?
+In the comments section below, let me know what worked for you.

 Read more: